Innovations We Support

 CHOICE: Communicating to HER Options via Information, Care Coordination & Empathy

-DoctHERs Pakistan
+DoctHERs

 doctHERs provides personalized information and guidance around safe abortion services to underserved women in Pakistan, including female factory workers across rural and peri-urban village communities. doctHERs will deploy trusted up-skilled frontline care coordinators, who will use tablets with 4G internet connectivity to connect with marginalized women and girls.
 The care coordinators will refer them to a nationwide network of established safe abortion providers and family planning services via HD video-consultation.